EDHRandomizer/EDHRandomizer.github.io/VERCEL_KV_SETUP.md

 - ⚠️ `Vercel KV not configured` - Environment variables missing
 - ⚠️ `redis package not installed` - Check `requirements-api.txt`

+### 6. (Optional) Configure Eviction Policy

+By default, Vercel KV uses `allkeys-lru` eviction:
+- When memory is full, Redis automatically removes **least recently used** pack codes
+- This means oldest/unused pack codes are deleted first
+- Active pack codes stay in memory

+**No action needed** - this is already optimal for pack codes!

+To verify eviction policy (optional):
+1. Go to **Storage** → Your KV database
+2. Click **Settings** → Check eviction policy
+3. Should show: `allkeys-lru` (recommended)

+Alternative eviction policies:
+- `volatile-lru` - Only evict keys with TTL set (also good)
+- `allkeys-random` - Random eviction (not recommended)

+For this use case, stick with `allkeys-lru` ✅

 ## How It Works

 ### Pack Code Storage